ddoddii/resume-plus-python-server/docs/api.md

     "personal_questions": [
       {
         "idx": 5,
-        "question": "Can you provide an example of a project or research you have worked on related to large multimodal learning or vision-language models?", "criteria": [
+        "question": "Can you provide an example of a project or research you have worked on related to large multimodal learning or vision-language model?", "criteria": [
           "Relevance to research interest",
           "Project details and implementation",